oclint/oclint-docs/manual/oclint-json-compilation-database.rst

 \-v
     show invocation command with arguments

-Debug options are used for us to see the final ``oclint`` invocation command according to our settings of all filters and OCLint options.
-If we run the generated ``oclint`` command directly in the console, we should get the identical result as using ``oclint-json-compilation-database``.
+``oclint-json-compilation-database`` generates ``oclint`` command with corresponding options based on our settings of all filters and OCLint options, and eventually call ``oclint`` for us.
+Debug options outputs the final ``oclint`` invocation command, it's helpful for debugging purposes, because if we run the generated ``oclint`` command directly in the console, we will get the identical result same as using ``oclint-json-compilation-database``.

 .. _JSON Compilation Database Format Specification: http://clang.llvm.org/docs/JSONCompilationDatabase.html